nyudlts/dot-doc/aspace-workorders-and-digitization.md

 ## Generating the `digi_id`
-For digitization projects with ArchivesSpace work orders, the `digi_id`
-follows a simple template:
+The `digi_id` is formed by following a simple template:
 #### `digi_id = <prefix>_<suffix>`
 <br>